Introduction

 What is research software documentation?

-- Data processing workflows with multiple steps;
+- data processing workflows with multiple steps;

-- Tools designed to collect raw data in the field.
+- tools designed to collect raw data in the field.

 Why document our code?